Basic concepts of classical physics.

 - Newton's third law.
 FAB = −FBA.
 If body A exerts a force on body B, then B exerts an equal size and oppositely directed force on A.

-- The definition of torque, t = r´F, where ´ is the vector (cross) product operator.
+- The definition of torque: τ = r×F, where × is the vector (cross) product operator.

-- The rotational analogue of Newton's law: tnet = Ia where I is moment of inertia and a is angular acceleration.
+- The rotational analogue of Newton's law: τnet = Iα where I is moment of inertia and α is angular acceleration.

 - The definitions of displacement, velocity, acceleration and force as vectors, and the fact that the law of vector addition applies to them.

-- The work-kinetic energy principle: Wnet = DEk in a closed non-dissipative system.
+- The work-kinetic energy principle: Wnet = ΔEk in a closed non-dissipative system.
 The Wnet is the net work done on the system by all external influences.

-- Conservation of net mass in a closed system (classical physics).
+- Total mass is conserved in a closed system (classical physics).

-- Conservation of net momentum in a closed system.
+- Total momentum is conserved in a closed system.

-- Conservation of net energy in a closed system.
+- Total energy is conserved in a closed system.

-- Conservation of net angular momentum in a closed system.
+- Total angular momentum is conserved in a closed system.

 - The second law of thermodynamics.
 This has several equivalent statements, but one is that no heat engine can have an efficiency greater than that of a Carnot engine operating between the same two temperatures.
 That maximum efficiency of any engine is therefore e = (Th − Tc)/Th, where the Ts are absolute temperatures of the reservoirs.
 Note that this efficiency is always less than one since absolute temperatures are always positive (greater than zero).